 To Make a Conclusion

 There are a lot of factors to consider when trying to determine if it is cheaper to heat with propane or electricity.
-Some of these factors include: the cost of the fuel, the efficiency of the heating system, the climate, and the size of the space that needs to be heated.
+Some of these factors include the cost of the fuel, the efficiency of the heating system, the climate, and the size of the space that needs to be heated.

-Generally speaking, propane is going to be the cheaper when it comes to heating.
+Generally speaking, propane is going to be cheaper when it comes to heating.
 Propane is a much more efficient fuel than electricity, so you will end up using less of it to heat your home.
 Additionally, propane prices tend to be more stable than electricity prices, so you can budget more easily for your heating costs.

 That being said, there are some situations where electricity may be the cheaper option.
 If you live in a very cold climate, your heating system will have to work harder to keep your home warm, and this will use more electricity.
-Additionally, if you have a very large home, it may be more cost effective to heat with electricity because you can spread the cost of heating over a larger area.
+Additionally, if you have a very large home, it may be more cost-effective to heat with electricity because you can spread the cost of heating over a larger area.

 Mike is an experienced propane technician with over 15 years of professional experience in the field.
 He has dedicated his career to helping customers with their propane needs, from installation to maintenance and repair.
 Together with Jeremy, he co-founded this website to provide useful information and guidance to customers seeking reliable propane services.